 We know how distressing it is when a pet goes missing.
 Here’s how you can help find your pet or what to do if you find a stray pet or wild animal.

 Lost your pet?

 The RSPCA and a number of animal charities now use a national reunification database and the website www.petslocated.com.
-We upload details of all stray animals brought in to our surgery on this site.
 We would recommend that you register your missing pet’s details with this site.

 Found a pet or other animal?

 If you find an injured household pet, please call one of our surgeries to arrange for the animal to be assessed by us.

 If you have found a stray uninjured dog, please contact the Dog Warden on 01278 435210 or out of hours on 0800 917 6520.

 If you find a stray uninjured cat, please arrange an appointment with one of our nurses to assess the cat.

 If you find an injured or sick wild animal, please contact the RSPCA on 0300 1234 999 or one of our surgeries.
 If the animal is not injured or sick leave it well alone, but if you are worried for the animals safety then contact the RSPCA.